Rehabah/Data_quality/README.md

 Tutorial and examples of Data Quality metrics on R and Python.

-# Data Quality metrics:
+# Data Quality Metrics:

-   *Completeness
+   Completeness

-   *Inconsistency
+   Inconsistency

-   *Constrains Violation
+   Constrains Violation

-   *Format consistency
+   Format consistency

-   *Variables with implausible and missing values.
+   Variables with implausible and missing values.